CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 2. completing or causing to be completed summonses, warrants, orders, convictions, recognizances, writs of summons, writs of execution, and other documents and submitting the same for signature by the Magistrate;

-3. issuing civil process in accordance with the provisions of this ordinance;
+3. issuing civil process by the provisions of this ordinance;

-7. For the last five years, the island court has often been presided over by a non-resident magistrate.
+7. For the last five years, a non-resident magistrate has often presided over the island court.
 The island magistrate serves a three-year term after being appointed by the governor.
-The Court was convened in accordance with constitutional and judicial arrangements for the aforesaid trial, but it was never actually utilised.
+The Court was convened by constitutional and judicial arrangements for the trial above, but it was never actually utilized.

 8. Documents under Articles 8–10 may be legally served in the jurisdictions of participating countries regardless of whether such governments have approved these procedures